Thursday, May 12, 2016

 George G. Ramsay (1839-1921), Should Women Study the Classics?
 Opening Lecture at the Arts Course at Queen Margaret College, Glasgow, November 3rd, 1891 (Glasgow: James MacLehouse & Sons, 1891), pp. 21-24:

 One of the chief solaces in the life of a Classical examiner is supplied by the delicious blunders of examinees; not blunders of blank ignorance, but blunders of intelligence; those which come from that sort of half-knowledge, or three-quarter knowledge, which leads a student whose imagination is unchastened by exact knowledge, once he has missed some essential point, to embark on a hopeless sea of conjecture and incongruity.
 The charm of such efforts lies not in the extent to which they are wrong, but in the extent to which they are right.
 One single error may drag in its train a whole catalogue of misapprehensions.
-Thus, on Friday last, I was presented with the following translation of a line in Ovid, describing a hard frost—
+Thus, on Friday last, I was presented with the following translation of a line in Ovid, describing a hard frost—Related posts:

-"Saepe sonant moti glacie pendente capilli,"
+"Saepe sonant moti glacie pendente capilli,"which means—

 'Often, if you shake your hair, the icicles which hang to it will rustle.'